jasongrimes/jekyll-chapterbook/README.md

 ### Internal links

-To link to another page in markdown, use the page's `slug`.
+To link to another page in markdown, use the page's `slug` or `permalink`.
+For example, to link to a page with `slug: toc`:

 {% raw %}
 ```